How It Works

 We don't run a server in the data path.
 Decoy is a static web app.
 There is no Decoy backend that sees your prompts, your API key, or your data.
 We literally couldn't read your data if we wanted to, there's no place we'd read it from.

 We don't store anything between sessions by default.
-The token-to-value mapping is held in your browser's memory and destroyed when you close the tab or end the session.
+The mapping between tokens and real values is held in your browser's memory and destroyed when you close the tab or end the session.
 Optional opt-in session resume uses your browser's IndexedDB only, never our servers, because we don't have any.

 We don't intermediate your LLM provider.
 You bring your own API key.
 Your prompts go directly to Anthropic, OpenAI, or Google.
 Their privacy policy applies, not ours.